alphagov/govuk-content-api-docs/source/getting-started.html.md

 This guide introduces a number of key concepts in GOV.UK Content API through the usage of examples.
-It utilises [curl](https://curl.haxx.se/) for interfacing with the API on the command line and is chosen due to the wide availability of curl- however you may prefer the structured output of using [HTTPie](https://httpie.org/) or piping the curl responses through [jq](https://stedolan.github.io/jq/).
+It utilises [curl](https://curl.haxx.se/) for interfacing with the API on the command line and is chosen due to the wide availability of curl, however you may prefer the structured output of using [HTTPie](https://httpie.org/) or piping the curl responses through [jq](https://stedolan.github.io/jq/).